-Federal law strictly regulates the types of products that are shipped into and out of the country.
-Unfortunately, in its efforts to enforce these regulations, the federal government often accuses those who are innocent of unlawful smuggling.
-This can have devastating consequences for the accused’s personal and business relationships, so if you have been charged with smuggling or a similar federal offense, it is important to consult with an experienced federal crime attorney who can ensure that your interests are protected.
+Federal law strictly regulates products entering and leaving the country.
+Unfortunately, in its efforts to enforce these regulations, the federal government often accuses those who are innocent, which can have devastating consequences for both personal and business relationships.
+If you have been charged with smuggling or a similar federal offense, it is important that you consult an experienced federal crime attorney to help protect your interests.

-Under federal law, businesses and individuals are prohibited from:
+Under federal law, companies and individuals are prohibited from:

-- Trying to pass any forged, false, or fraudulent invoices or documents through customs;
+- Strain false invoices or documents through customs;

-- Receiving, concealing, buying, selling, or facilitating the transportation, sale, or concealment of illegal merchandise after importation.
+- Receive, hide, buy, sell, or facilitate the transportation, sale, or concealment of illegal goods after importation.

-In order to be convicted of this offense, prosecutors must also be able to prove that the defendant knowingly imported the material and had the intent to do so unlawfully.
-Similarly, a person or business cannot be convicted of selling smuggled materials unless they knew that the material was imported illegally.
-However, proof that a defendant possessed smuggled goods is considered sufficient evidence to justify conviction, unless a satisfactory explanation for the possession can be given to the jury.
+To be convicted of this crime, the prosecution must prove that the accused illegally imported the material.
+Similarly, a person or company cannot be convicted of selling contraband material unless they know that it was illegally imported.
+However, being in possession of contraband merchandise is considered sufficient evidence to warrant conviction, unless an explanation satisfies the jury.

-Those who are convicted of this offense could end up spending as many as 20 years in prison.
-Additionally, all merchandise found to be illegally smuggled will be forfeited to the U.S.
+Those convicted of this crime could spend up to 20 years in prison.
+Additionally, all contraband merchandise will be confiscated.

-Federal law also prohibits smuggling certain products, merchandise, or objects out of the U.S. It is similarly unlawful to receive, conceal, buy, sell, or facilitate the transportation of this type of merchandise before it is officially exported.
-Again, prosecutors will be required to prove that the defendant knew that the merchandise was unlawfully intended to be smuggled out of the country in order to obtain a conviction.
-For this reason, proving that a defendant lacked intent to defraud the U.S. is the prime way to avoid conviction for illegal smuggling.
-This is especially true in cases where the defendant was not found in possession of the merchandise in question.
-Alternatively, defendants can argue that the evidence against them was the result of an unlawful search or seizure or that they were mistakenly identified.
-Disproving eyewitness testimony is often crucial in this endeavor.
-Formulating a strong defense to these types of charges is important, because those who are convicted face hefty fines and up to ten years imprisonment.
+Federal law also prohibits smuggling of items from the United States.
+It is equally illegal to receive, hide, buy, sell or facilitate the transport of this type of merchandise.
+Once again, the prosecution must demonstrate that the defendant knew that the merchandise would be clandestinely exported for a conviction.
+For this reason, proving that the defendant did not intend to defraud the United States government is the best way to avoid being convicted of smuggling.
+This is especially important if the defendant was not in possession of the merchandise in question.
+Now, the defendants can argue that the evidence against them is the result of an illegal confiscation or that the merchandise was mistakenly mistaken or identified.

-Federal offenses are notorious for their extremely harsh penalties, making it especially important for defendants to contact an attorney about their legal options.
-To speak with an experienced Miami federal crime lawyer about your own pending charges, please call Jeffrey S. Weiner, P.A. at 305-670-9919 today.
-A member of our legal team is standing by to help you throughout your case.
+Federal crimes are known for their extremely harsh sentences, so it is especially important that defendants contact an attorney who will inform them of their legal options.
+To discuss your own pending charges with an experienced federal crime attorney call Jeffrey S. Weiner, PA at (305) 670-9919 today.
+A member of our legal team will be ready to assist you throughout the process.